squid808/CanvasApis/README.md

 Good luck, and enjoy!

 ## Notes about uploading files
-Apparently to upload files for things like the SIS import you may need to provide a different body field name than is provided in the documentation.
-For instance, in the documentation to POST an SIS Import it says to make the file 'attachment' when it actually needs to be 'file' per PowerShell's handling, I guess.
-I didn't look in to it too much, but an example can be found in this [Gist for Post-CanvasSisImports](https://gist.github.com/squid808/4cf31d1419a0a4771bb271eb6a32366a).
-Additionally the logic to read the files in isn't included in the generated code and needs to be added.
+Apparently to upload files for things like the SIS import you may need to handle the uploading outside of the generic methods provided by PowerShell; this is to allow the uploading of both params and files for a multipart/form-data request.
+For an example on how to handle this, please see a manually corrected version of Post-CanvasSisImports in this [Gist for Post-CanvasSisImports](https://gist.github.com/squid808/4cf31d1419a0a4771bb271eb6a32366a).
+Again, please note that this kind of method handling would be needed for any functions wherein you are uploading files, though I have not tested any others.

+If you only need to upload a file with no params, you can simply use Invoke-Webrequest with the -InFile param.